-The main objectives for the future work with regards IoT middleware integration of cameras and processing nodes is to:
+The main objectives for the future work with regards to IoT middleware integration of cameras and processing nodes is to:

 - Add functionality for automatically creating metadata, both for the actual cameras as well as for the recognised security incidents.
 For instance, the area the camera currently covers. - Align the content of the data streams with the IoT Resource ontology with regards to identification and metadata. - Model the services output and connect the outputs to the SCRAL. - Investigate possibilities of creating generic links that can be used for accessing existing surveillance video storage systems at the pilot sites.
-This can be very useful for improving the recognition algorithms as well as for post event analysis.
+This can be very useful for improving the recognition algorithms as well as for post event analysis. - Change the gate counting messages produced by the VCA framework to only indicate changes in count (i.e. +1/-1).